 Driven by its mission, values and vision, LAU is committed to extending support to qualified students in need of financial aid.
 In this respect, and within budget capabilities, the Office of Financial Aid and Scholarships aims to provide equal opportunity to all students regardless of their nationality, race, socioeconomic background, gender, religion or ethnicity.

-Work-Aid and Grants.
-Need-based financial aid recipients are required to work a certain number of hours on campus.
+Work-Aid.
+Need-based financial aid recipients may work a certain number of hours on campus.
 Besides helping students cover their financial need, the work-study program helps students acquire work skills, develop discipline, and gain a sense of personal responsibility and accomplishment.
-Work-aid may be coupled with a grant to cover a certain percentage of the student’s tuition fees.

-Scholarships based on merit are awarded to academically competent students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
-Several types of scholarships exist:
+Scholarships based on merit are awarded to academically outstanding students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
+LAU offers several types of scholarships:

-Merit scholarships are awarded to a number of outstanding high school candidates — nominated by their high schools — to encourage and promote academic excellence.
+Merit scholarships are awarded to a number of outstanding high school candidates to encourage and promote academic excellence.
 Candidates are requested to submit a Merit Scholarship application for full review and selection and the continuity of the scholarship depends on set criteria.
 Merit Scholarships cover 100 percent of tuition fees.

 Athletic scholarships are awarded to exceptional students with recognized promising athletic talents.
 An online Athletic Scholarship Application Form and relevant supporting documents must be submitted to the Financial Aid and Scholarships Office.